umarsqureshi/DeepSub/README.md

 ## Abstract

 Jet reconstruction in an ultra-relativistic heavy-ion collision suffers from a notoriously large thermal background.
 Traditional background subtraction methods struggle to remove this soft background while preserving the jet's hard substructure.
-In this study, we present $\texttt{DeepSub}$, the first machine learning-based approach for full-event background subtraction. $\texttt{DeepSub}$ utilizes Swin Transformer layers to denoise jet images and effectively disentangle hard jets from the heavy-ion background. $\texttt{DeepSub}$ significantly outperforms existing subtraction techniques on key observables, achieving sub-percent to percent-level closure on distributions of jet $p_\mathrm{T}$, mass, girth, and energy correlation functions.
-As such, $\texttt{DeepSub}$ paves the way for precision measurements in heavy-ion collisions.
+In this study, we present DeepSub, the first machine learning-based approach for full-event background subtraction.
+DeepSub utilizes Swin Transformer layers to denoise jet images and effectively disentangle hard jets from the heavy-ion background.
+DeepSub significantly outperforms existing subtraction techniques on key observables, achieving sub-percent to percent-level closure on distributions of jet $p_\mathrm{T}$, mass, girth, and energy correlation functions.
+As such, DeepSub paves the way for precision measurements in heavy-ion collisions.

-## Key Features
+## Key Highlights

 - First machine learning-based approach for full-event background subtraction.
 - Utilizes Swin Transformer architecture for effective image processing.